 CIM Urban is considered to be the acquirer for accounting purposes because it will obtain effective control of PMC Commercial.
 The Merger will constitute the acquisition of a business for purposes of ASC 805.
 As a result, PMC Commercial's assets and liabilities will be recorded at their fair values.
 The allocation of the purchase price used in the unaudited Pro Forma Financial Statements is based upon a preliminary valuation.
-Goodwill will be recognized as of the acquisition date in the amount equal to the excess of the purchase price (consideration) over the fair value of the identifiable net assets acquired.
-Based on CIM Urban's preliminary purchase price allocation, goodwill of \$8,128 is currently estimated to be recorded in the period the Merger is completed.
+Goodwill will be recognized as of the acquisition date in the amount equal to the excess of the purchase price (consideration) over the fair value of the identifiable net assets acquired over the excess of the purchase price (consideration).
+Based on CIM Urban's preliminary purchase price allocation, a bargain purchase gain of \$9,597 is currently estimated to be recorded in the period the Merger is completed.
 Estimates and assumptions are subject to change upon finalization of these preliminary valuations.